robercg33/amazon-products-classification/README.md

 ```

 ## EDA and Cleaning
-In this part, I briefly explain the EDA performed and the decided cleaning steps and features selection for the model.
+In this part briefly explains the EDA performed and the decided cleaning steps and features selection for the model.

+A more detailed exploration and explanation, with the used code can be found on the [EDA notebook](./Notebooks/eda_cleaning.ipynb) used

 ### Non-text features

-The following "non-text" fields were provided:
+The following non-text fields were provided:

 - `also_buy` (**USED**): Not directly useful, converted into a variable indicating the length of the list.
 - `also_view` (**USED**): Same as the previous one, converted to a new feature indicating the length of the list.